British police drop investigation into Prince Andrew over sexual abuse claims

 The lawsuit cites the state’s Child Victims Act, legislation passed several years ago that extended the statute of limitations for adults who were allegedly abused as children to sue.

 The decision by British police to drop its investigation comes at a period of intense scrutiny of Britain’s police force and its treatment of crimes against women.
-Earlier this year 33-year-old Sarah Everard was kidnapped raped and murdered by a serving police officer — sparking widespread calls for police reform.
+Earlier this year, 33-year-old Sarah Everard was kidnapped, raped and murdered by a serving police officer — sparking widespread calls for police reform.

 Andrew, who is the second son of reigning monarch Queen Elizabeth II, announced in 2019 that he would be quitting his public duties “for the foreseeable future.”